 Correctional nurses generally work in jails and penitentiaries.
 They may also work in juvenile detention facilities, halfway houses, and group homes.

 Correctional nurses can be employed on the state or federal level.
-Furthermore, correctional nurses can be employed by a contractor agency which provides care at a state or federal level.
+Furthermore, correctional nurses can be employed by a contractor agency that provides care at a state or federal level.

 - Health insurance